Unlimited 5G data

 The larger battery will also be useful for long sessions.
 The 4,900mAh unit will last all day and then some, which is handy whether you’re commuting long days or out hiking far from civilisation.
 If you rely on GPS for either, the extra battery life could prove invaluable.

-While the design is very similar to the standard S26 (even down to the choice of colours it comes in), the screen is a cut above.
-The S26+’s screen is 6.7 inches when measured diagonally from corner to corner.
+While the design is very similar to the standard S26 (even down to the choice of colours), the screen is a cut above.
+The S26+’s screen measures 6.7 inches diagonally from corner to corner.
 That’s bigger than the S26’s 6.3-inch display, but smaller than the S26 Ultra’s 6.9-incher.

 The S26+’s screen is also sharper than both devices, thanks to its higher pixel density.
-Its 513ppi shames even the Ultra’s 498ppi.
+It's 513ppi, which shames even the Ultra’s 498ppi.
 So you might notice a little extra detail on the cheaper device.

 The S26+’s cameras are the same as the S25+’s from 2025, and the standard S26’s.
 You get a 50MP main camera, 12MP ultrawide and 10MP telephoto.
 That’s impressive, and should yield good results, if the S25+ is anything to go by.
 But it’s not a patch on the S26 Ultra’s super powerful 200MP, 50MP, 50MP and 10MP arrangement.